Creamy Hawaiian Mac Salad

 • Immediately add 2 Tbsp apple cider vinegar to the warm pasta and toss it together.

-• Add in the shredded onion and the frozen peas/carrots, mix together and let sit for 10-15 minutes.
+• Add in the shredded onion, the frozen peas, and the shredded carrot, mix together and let sit for 10-15 minutes.

 • In a separate bowl, combine the mayo, milk, sugar, remaining 1 Tbsp apple cider vinegar, salt and pepper and stir well to combine.